-This is a simple to build, easy rustic DIY bench that is perfect for the beginner DIYer or anyone who wishes to add a nice rustic touch to their home decor!
+This is a simple to build, easy rustic DIY seating bench that is perfect for the beginner DIYer or anyone who wishes to add a nice rustic touch to their home decor!

 You can use this bench anywhere you’d like and you can put any kind of finish on this bench you wish.
-Get creative with painting or staining!
+You can get creative with painting or staining!

-Easy DIY Seating Bench
+DIY Seating Bench

 - One – 8ft 4×4

 - Wipe on poly (for interior use) or outdoor wood finish

 Now that you know what you’ll need for materials and tools, let’s get busy building a seating bench for your home!

 - Legs: cut 4×4 into four 17 inch legs

 - Aprons: cut 2×4 into two 6 inch pieces and two 55 inch pieces.

 - Seat: cut 2x8s into two 50 inch pieces and two 14″ pieces